alperenozdnc/ezcli/README.md

 of interactive cli's, and maybe even might make ezcli kind of a 'programming interface'. you could do recursion, calculations, and other weird things you don't expect a cli library to be able to do.

+---

+### contributing

+i accept any kind of feedback as a contribution. here are some ways though;
+- opening an issue talking about something in (or not in) ezcli you don't like.
+- forking ezcli and opening a pull request.
+- tossing a star.